 1 Introduction

-Elara-I module is a compact GNSS module with integrated antenna for operation in locationbased applications, products, and services.
+Elara-II module is a compact GNSS module for operation in location-based applications, products, and services.

 Based on Qualcomm SirfStar V 5e B01 chipset, it supports two major GNSS constellations (GPS and GLONASS) for fast and accurate positioning.